LoganSutton13/BlueberryBooks/README.md

 - **Optional Ratings**: Users can mark books as read without rating them
 - **Update Ratings**: Users can update their ratings for books

+### Social Features
+- **User Search**: Search for other users by username
+- **User Profiles**: View other users' profiles with their top 10 rated books and reviews
+- **Follow System**: Follow other users to see their profiles and top rated books
+- **Friends**: When two users follow each other, they are marked as friends
+- **Privacy Controls**: Users can set their profile to private (only followers can view)
+- **Profile Settings**: Manage privacy settings from the profile page
+- **Follower/Following Counts**: See how many users follow you and who you're following

 ### Progression System
 - **XP System**: Gain experience points as users read and log more books
 - **Leveling System**: Level up reading skills based on activity